joeblew99/gu/docs/IntroductionsAndDesign.md

 ```

-The `Reactive` interface defines a Reactor that can be leverage and which has a concrete implementation in `gu`, which can be retrieved by calling the `guviews.NewReactive()` function.
-You can embed this into your components and have them
+The `Reactive` interface defines a Reactor, that can be leverage and which has a concrete implementation in `gu`.
+It can be created by calling the `guviews.NewReactive()` function.
+You can embed this into your component which turns it into a `ReactiveRenderable`.
-provided a structure which handles the subscription and publishing needs.

 ```go
 // Reactive extends the ReactiveRenderable by exposing a Publish method